mashkov-dev/DataService/README.md

 > It is recommended to use `onPlayerInit(...)` only for testing when you want to tweak some values in player's data before client and other scripts access it.
 Use `DataLoaded` signal instead if you want to modify data of a player before it is sent to him or when you just want to react on player's data appearance.
 ---
 #### `DataService.Get<T>(self: DataService, player: Player, path: T): T`
 Returns data of `player` on path `path`.
-You can also index path with different values.
-And you will still get autocomplete and typechecking.
+You can dynamically index the path using variables while still retaining autocomplete and type checking.

 ```lua
 local coins = DataService:Get(player, d.Coins)